Duke Yansheng: Northern and Southern Song dynasties (960–1279)

 The Kongs in Qufu had a genealogy compiled during the Northern Song which described disciples with Confucius images.
 A pavilion was built by the Jin in the 1190s in the Confucius temple of Qufu over a Song dynasty era dais constructed in 1022.
 The dias built by the Song and modified by the Jin was depicted in the 1242 Kongshi zuting guangji genealogy written by Kong Yuancuo.
-The genealogy written by Kong Yuancuo contains Kong Chuan's 祖庭廣記 Zuting zaji with 孔瓌 Kong Gui's (scion in the 49th generation) introduction.
+The genealogy written by Kong Yuancuo contains Kong Chuan's Zuting Guangji (祖庭廣記) with Kong Gui (孔瓌)'s (scion in the 49th generation) introduction.
 Kongshi zuting guangji shows pictures of the Song and Jin dynasty era temple of Confucius.

 Quzhou was where the Gaozong followers from the Kong family evacuated to.

 The Quzhou temple is home to a rubbed Confucius portrait while the Qufu one has a tablet made out of stone with a rubbed portrait of Yan Hui and Confcuius while the Qufu temple has another Confucius icon.

-孔清覺 Kong Qingjue led a White Cloud 白雲宗 group.
+Kong Qingjue (孔清覺) led a White Cloud (白雲宗) group.

-In 1134 東家雜記 Dongjia zaji was written by 孔傳 Kong Chuan.
+In 1134 東家雜記 Dongjia zaji was written by Kong Chuan (孔傳).

 In the temple in Qufu an image on a stele was set up by the scion in the 48th generation Kong Duanyou.
 The temple contained the small portrait of Yan Hui and Confucius as recorded by Kong Zonghan.
 A cadet branch scion in the 49th generation 孔瑀 Kong Yu in 118 patronized the construction of the portrait on a second stele.

 孔宗壽 Kong Zong scio, a scion in the 46th generation in 1096 in the temple in Qufu installed a tablet depicting a portrait of 10 disciples with Confucius which Kong Zonghan mentioned.
 The portrait was included in the genealogy Kongshi zuting guangji of Kong Yuancuo.
 Another image was not redrawn by Kong Yuancuo by was mentioned by Kong Zongyuan, which showed all 72 disciples with Confucius.

 In the Quzhou temple Kong Chuan and Kong Duanyou patronized the creation of a Confucius image.

 46th generation descendant 孔宗翰 Kong Zonghan wrote in 1085 a new genealogy.
 Confucius portraits were spread around in Qufu by Confucius's scions.
 A genealogy was written in 1085 by Kong Zonghan which described disciples and Confucius images.
 The genealogy of Kong Yuancuo contained one of the images which also appeared in the temple in Qufu and according to Kong Chuan it was drawn by Qu Daozi.